Campus-Molndal-JIN23/todolist-Samer-Ismael/README.md

 ## Description

 This project is a Todo list application that helps users manage tasks and events.
 It was developed to improve my programming skills and practice different concepts.
 By building this project, I aimed to create an effective solution for organizing and managing tasks.
+The application will help the user to create one or more to-do lists, for example, a Home list, a School list, and a Gym list and it will organize the tasks the user wants to do in every list.
 Throughout the process, I learned valuable lessons and gained experience in developing a functional and user-friendly application.
 I also learned about using GitHub Actions for automating tasks and improving the development workflow.

 ## Table of Contents